AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ```

 Customers who are already using the overview field remain unaffected in their headless interface will see just plain text as before.
-If customers want to take advantage of the rich text overview, they will have to create richly formatted overviews for their learning objects in the Author UI and after that Prime will start returning the rich text overview as well, in addition to the plain text (as before) in the API response model.
+If customers want to take advantage of the rich text overview, they will have to create richly formatted overviews for their learning objects in the Author UI and after that Learning Manager will start returning the rich text overview as well, in addition to the plain text (as before) in the API response model.

 However, to render this rich text in their UI, the customer will need to include a CSS.
 This is explained in detail in the following sections.